Chetan07S/Real-Time-Clock/README.md

 **Main RTC Counter Module**

--Handles the incrementation of seconds, minutes, and hours.
+- Handles the incrementation of seconds, minutes, and hours.

--Resets correctly after reaching 23:59:59 and starts again from 00:00:00.
+- Resets correctly after reaching 23:59:59 and starts again from 00:00:00.

 **Seven-Segment Display Decoder**